 Am I able to apply for assistance if I am having trouble paying my rates?

-Applications are reviewed by Council staff who will contact you to make a payment arrangement schedule that is agreeable to both tyourself and the Council.
-This is important to avoid Council taking legal action to recover outstanding amounts additionally, making a payment arrangement can reduce the amount of rates that you pay as interest charges on overdue amounts can be paused for the duration of the agreement.
+Applications for payment arrangements are reviewed by Council staff who will contact you to discuss a payment schedule that is agreeable to both yourself and the Council.
+Making an arrangement is important to avoid Council taking legal action to recover outstanding amounts additionally, making a payment arrangement can reduce the amount of rates that you pay as interest charges on overdue amounts can be paused for the duration of the agreement.

 Council may grant, or refuse a deferral application.
 Any granted deferral may be subject to the condition that the ratepayer pays interest on the amount due.

 What happens if I pay after the due date?

 If a levied amount is not paid on, or before, the date they fall due, the Council will impose an annual interest rate which is calculated daily as determined by the Local Government Act 1993, Sect 566.